Konkokyo: Beliefs

-Defining Konkōkyō's theology in western terminology is complex, but panentheism, pantheism, non-dualism, animism, monotheism, and henotheism can be, and have been, used to describe the faith depending on one' definition of those terms.
+Defining Konkōkyō's theology in Western terminology is complex, but panentheism, pantheism, non-dualism, animism, monotheism, and henotheism can be, and have been, used to describe the faith depending on one's definition of those terms.
+Konkōkyō, like Shinto and Buddhism in general, cannot be definitely categorized into any one of these theological categories.

 Membership

 The following information is current as of December 1, 2012 (Kondō, 2013, p.
 39).